 Ideas are key to our success.
 Our analysts go beyond the numbers to look for real insights of change in every corner of the market.
 At T. Rowe Price, analysts are rewarded on the value their ideas create.
 We are insight-led and idea-driven.

-Our portfolio managers are not held to a central ‘house view’ on the macro positioning of their strategies.
-They are empowered to identify the themes that are most relevant to their portfolios and to decide how best to express those views to meet investment objectives.
+Our portfolio managers are not held to a central ‘house view’.
+They are empowered to identify the themes they believe are most relevant to their portfolios and to decide how best to express those views to meet the investment objectives.

 Integration & collaboration

 Many investment firms claim to be collaborative but at T. Rowe Price, collaboration is the lifeblood of our culture.
 Our teams are encouraged to share ideas, challenge consensus and bring their own perspectives.
 We believe this leads to better decisions.

 From meticulous company and credit research, to quantitative proprietary risk models, to our Responsible Investing Indicator Model (RIIM).
 We continually monitor and manage risk to ensure each portfolio is taking only intended risks to generate return.

 Inflation and rising rates remain at the forefront of investors’ minds.
 Since the start of the year, fixed income investors have faced a testing combination of multi-decade inflation highs and a hawkish policy shift from major central banks, which has led to a new rising rates cycle.

 With the prospect of further volatility and higher interest rates, what can investors do to help shield their portfolios from interest rate risk and the rising cost of money?

 The hunt for yield has been one of the major challenges for investors over the past decade.
 Over that period, ultra-low interest rates have meant the so-called ‘risk-free’ component of most fixed income portfolios has produced results that have barely kept up with inflation, if at all.